 - Redness or patches of pus in the throat and on the tonsils

 The Centers for Disease Control and Prevention (CDC) reports that most sore throats are caused by a virus.
-Illnesses caused by a virus cannot be treated with antibiotics, but there are a variety of over-the-counter (OTC) medications that can help bring relief in most cases.
+Illnesses caused by a virus cannot be treated with antibiotics, but there are a variety of over-the-counter (OTC) medications and a few antiviral medications that can help bring relief.
 The other common causes are also easily treated.

 Some causes of a sore throat can be remedied by simply avoiding the culprit.
 This includes avoiding smoking or secondhand smoke; dry, indoor air; overuse of your voice; or eating hot and spicy foods.